 One of life’s great mysteries is ‘who broke the toilet seat?’
 Of course this is one of those questions that has no answer because despite the fact that toilet seats get broken all the time, no one will ever, ever own up to it.
-Of course when this happened in my house I was happy to be the nominated fixer, I’ve replaced them before and it took about ten minutes.
+Of course when this happened in my house I was happy to be the nominated person to replace the toilet seat.
+I’ve done this before and it took about ten minutes.
 Turns out not as simple as it used to be.

 Most old school seats just unscrew, you screw the new one in quite easily and they have universal fixings.
 However, if you find yourself in this situation with a modern seat with concealed fixings, like I did with the Bathstore Euro Mono, here are a few handy tips.